AndrewSherbakov/Cryptohelper/README.md

 # Cryptohelper
-A small qt-based utility for basic cryptography operation(PKI)
+A small qt-based utility for basic cryptography operations(PKI)